The Killer Angels

-The Killer Angels is a 1974 historical novel by Michael Shaara that was awarded the Pulitzer Prize for Fiction in 1975.
+The Killer Angels is a 1974 historical novel by American writer Michael Shaara that was awarded the Pulitzer Prize for Fiction in 1975.
 The book depicts the three days of the Battle of Gettysburg during the American Civil War, and the days leading up to it: June 29, 1863, as the troops of both the Union and the Confederacy move into battle around the town of Gettysburg, Pennsylvania, and July 1, July 2, and July 3, when the battle was fought.
 The story is character-driven and told from the perspective of various historical figures from both the Confederacy and the Union.
 A film adaptation of the novel, titled Gettysburg, was released in 1993.

 Plot

 Title

 Joshua Lawrence Chamberlain, one of the major characters, remembers his father listening to him recite a speech from Hamlet which includes the line: "What a piece of work is man ... in action how like an angel!"

 His father had responded, "Well, boy, if he's an angel, he's sure a murderin' angel."
 The comment inspired young Chamberlain to entitle his schoolboy speech on the subject: "Man, the Killer Angel".